 Enalapril is the only approved ACE inhibitor in the USA for dogs with CHF.
 It is generally dosed at 0.5 mg/kg, PO, bid.
 ACE inhibitors are "all-or-nothing" drugs, so giving a lower or less frequent dose probably produces no effect.
 Long-term dosing in cats is recommended at 0.5 mg/kg/day (most commonly 2.5 mg/cat), PO.
 ACE inhibitors are not emergency drugs.
 Clinical benefits, if any, are not commonly seen before 2–3 wk.
 Renal values should be monitored periodically (at least every 6 mo) while on long-term ACE inhibitor therapy.

 Other ACE inhibitors used for treatment of heart failure include benazepril (0.25–0.5 mg/kg/day, PO), captopril (0.5–2 mg/kg, PO, tid), and lisinopril (0.5 mg/kg, PO, 1–2 times/day).
 Unlike enalapril and other ACE inhibitors that are renally excreted, benazepril undergoes significant hepatobiliary elimination (as much as 50% in dogs and 85% in cats).
 This does not appear to reduce the incidence of functional azotemia.
-Whether benazepril is safer in animals with renal insufficiency remains to be seen.
+Whether benazepril is safer in animals with renal insufficiency is unknown.

 Amlodipine is a calcium channel blocker with only peripheral vascular effects (no cardiac effects) and moderate to marked vasodilatory effects on systemic arterioles.
 Its actions are very similar to those of hydralazine (decreased mitral regurgitation and pulmonary edema) but without the adverse effects of vomiting and tachycardia.
 Amlodipine has a relatively slow onset of action, so its effects take 1–2 days to be noticeable.
 It is typically reserved for animals refractory to conventional heart failure drug therapy or for those with moderate to severe systemic hypertension.
 Adverse effects are generally related to hypotension and are uncommon when uptitration is done gradually.
 In dogs, therapy is initiated at 0.3 mg/kg/day, PO, and uptitrated every 2–3 days to a maximal dosage of 1 mg/kg/day (if needed).
 In cats, therapy is generally started at 0.625 mg/day (¼ of a 2.5-mg tablet) and gradually uptitrated to effect, up to as much as 1.25 mg, bid, in some cases.
 Because amlodipine reduces the amount of regurgitation, it may also effectively slow the progression of mitral regurgitation to heart failure in dogs.
 Gingival hyperplasia can occur in dogs administered amlodipine, which often necessitates discontinuation of the drug.

-Phosphodiesterase type V (PDE-V) inhibitors (eg, sildenafil, tadalafil) are used to relax the smooth muscle in pulmonary arterioles.
+Phosphodiesterase type 5 (PDE-5) inhibitors (eg, sildenafil, tadalafil) are used to relax the smooth muscle in pulmonary arterioles.
 Their mechanism of action is somewhat similar to that seen with nitrates, with a common increase in the second messenger cGMP.
-PDE-V inhibitors are used in the treatment of moderate to severe pulmonary arterial hypertension.
+PDE-5 inhibitors are used in the treatment of moderate to severe pulmonary arterial hypertension.
 Studies in dogs have demonstrated modest clinical improvement (reduction or cessation of syncope, improved right heart failure) with usually minimal improvement in pulmonary artery pressures, at least at lower dosages (eg, 1 mg/kg, PO, bid-tid).
-Anecdotally, PDE-V inhibitors seem to provide the most notable clinical benefit to animals with syncope secondary to pulmonary hypertension.
-Anecdotal success has also been reported in dogs with right-to-left shunting cardiac defects where the shunt is due to the increase in pulmonary vascular resistance.
+Anecdotally, PDE-5 inhibitors seem to provide the most notable clinical benefit to animals with syncope secondary to pulmonary hypertension.
+Anecdotal success has also been reported in dogs with right-to-left shunting cardiac defects in which the shunt is due to the increase in pulmonary vascular resistance.
 Adverse effects are uncommon but may include GI upset and hypotensive-related effects (especially when combined with nitrates, which is contraindicated).
-A major drawback regarding clinical use of PDE-V inhibitors is expense, particularly in larger animals.
-Fake (85% in one study) sildenafil is commonly found on the Internet.
+A major drawback regarding clinical use of PDE-5 inhibitors is expense, particularly in larger animals.
+Fake (85% in one study) sildenafil is commonly sold online.
 Sildenafil is administered at 1–3 mg/kg, PO, bid-tid in dogs, and at 1 mg/kg, PO, tid in cats.
 Tadalafil is administered at 1 mg/kg, PO, once to twice daily in dogs.

-In people with myocardial failure (eg, dilated cardiomyopathy), β-blocker administration, with a very low starting dose titrated upward over months, results (seemingly paradoxically) in an improvement in myocardial function.
+In people with myocardial failure (eg, DCM), β-blocker administration, with a very low starting dose titrated upward over months, results (seemingly paradoxically) in an improvement in myocardial function.
 To date, all attempts to replicate this phenomenon in client-owned dogs have failed.
-Dogs with experimentally induced heart failure have shown measurable improvements in cardiac performance after administration of metoprolol, but these were models of ischemic cardiomyopathy, which is a rare cause of dilated cardiomyopathy in dogs.
+Dogs with experimentally induced heart failure have shown measurable improvements in cardiac performance after administration of metoprolol, but these were models of ischemic cardiomyopathy, which is a rare cause of DCM in dogs.
 Large dogs (>20 kg) with experimentally induced mitral regurgitation also have had lesser decreases in contractility over time when administered atenolol when compared with placebo.

 β-Blockers are commonly administered to cats with hypertrophic cardiomyopathy, primarily to reduce systolic anterior motion of the mitral valve.
 However, evidence that this results in clinical improvement, biochemical improvement, or prolonged survival is lacking.
 Atenolol (6.25–12.5 mg/cat, PO, bid) is the β-blocker most commonly used in cats.
 There are limited and preliminary data associating the use of atenolol in cats with hypertrophic cardiomyopathy and CHF with a shorter survival, and consideration might be given to dosage reduction or withdrawal if CHF develops.